Create web hosting server at home

 The next step is to install web server software on your server.
 You can use any web server software, such as Apache or Nginx.
 We recommend using Nginx as it’s faster and consumes less memory.
 You can install Nginx using the package manager provided by your Linux distribution.
 Once Nginx is installed, you need to configure it to serve your website files.
 You can do this by creating a virtual host configuration file.

-READ ALSO Insane Craft Server Hosting: The Ultimate Guide for Devs
+READ ALSO Understanding Web Server Port Number: A Comprehensive Guide for Devs

 6. Installing database software